Roshanravi007/Form/README.md

 # Form
-Built a form using HTML and CSS
+Built a form which collects personal information, The language is used are HTML and CSS.